From Volterra dislocations to strain-gradient plasticity: -convergence

 \section{$\Gamma$-convergence}

-Let $(\MEps,\gEps,\QEps)$ be a sequence of bodies with dislocations.
-In the sequel, we assume the following assumptions regarding $n_\e$ and the minimum separation $\rho_\e$ between dislocations in $\MEps$ (see \defref{def:body_w_disloc}(d)): \begin{enumerate}[itemsep=0pt,label=(\alph*)] \item $\log(1/\rho_\e) \ll \LogEps$, namely, $\rho_\e$ may tend to zero, however slower than any positive power of $\e$. \item $\log n_\e \ll \LogEps$.
+Let $X_\e$ be the space of all bodies $(\MEps,\PEps)$ containing dislocations, and let $n_\e\to \infty$ be a parameter.
+In the sequel, we assume the following assumptions regarding $n_\e$ and the minimum separation $\rho_\e$ between dislocations in $\MEps$ for all $(\MEps,\PEps)\in X_\e$ (see \defref{def:body_w_disloc}(d)): \begin{enumerate}[itemsep=0pt,label=(\alph*)] \item $\log(1/\rho_\e) \ll \LogEps$, namely, $\rho_\e$ may tend to zero, however slower than any positive power of $\e$. \item $\log n_\e \ll \LogEps$.
 Thus, even in the supercritical regime, we assume that $n_\e$ does not grow faster than any negative power of $\e$. \end{enumerate} Note that the separation assumption already implies that the number of dislocations does not grow faster than any negative power of $\e$; the assumption on $n_\e$ is slightly more restrictive, and implies also that the magnitude of all Burgers vectors in $\M_\e$ is at most $\e^{1-o(1)}$ (see Lemma~\ref{lem:max_disloc}(a)).